-Next, we give the sample operation complexity when Algorithm~\ref{alg:rnmso} working on finite-sum problem~\eqref{eq:fs}, which counts either an evaluation of a gradient \(\nabla f_i\) for some \(i = 1, \ldots, m\) or a Hessian-vector product of the form \(\nabla^2f_i(x)p\) for some \(i = 1, \ldots, m\) and some \(x, p\in\mathbb{R}^n\).
-It is noted that at each iteration \(k\), there exists a possibility that Assumption~\ref{assume:gkhkso} is not satisfied; furthermore, as noted in the previous section, Assumption~\ref{assume:lampso} holds with a certain probability.
-For the results presented below, we consider the case where neither Assumption~\ref{assume:gkhkso} nor Assumption~\ref{assume:lampso} is violated in any iteration.
+We next characterize the sample operation complexity of Algorithm~\ref{alg:rnmso} for the finite-sum problem~\eqref{eq:fs}, which counts either an gradient function (\(\nabla f_i(x)\)) or an Hessian-vector product (\(\nabla^2f_i(x)p\) for some \(p\in\mathbb{R}^n\)).
+Note that both Assumptions~\ref{assume:gkhkso} and~\ref{assume:lampso} hold probabilistically.
+For the subsequent analysis, we consider the ideal case in which neither Assumption~\ref{assume:gkhkso} nor Assumption~\ref{assume:lampso} is violated throughout the iteration.